 Platform-as-a-Service Providers

-These are a particular type of integration service that give companies both deployment and development environments.
+These are a particular type of integration service that gives companies both deployment and development environments.
 Since they are cloud-based solutions, they deliver resources that engender data transformation through sophisticated enterprise applications.

 Business Process Integration Providers